richelbilderbeek/bbbq_article/revision/README.md

 > TMH contributes to every position of the ligand predicted compared to
 > those experimentally confirmed.

-We agree that one could argue that we should use a higher number of overlapping amino acids, so to make the epitopes more 'transmembrane helix-ey'.
-We chose not too, for two reason: (1) epitopes that overlap with a TMH for 1 AA already, cannot be processed by the proteasome in a known and conventional way (2) whatever number of overlapping amino acids we use, we expect the pattern to be the same.
-However, using only 1 AA gives the most TMH-derived epitopes and hence the highest statistical power.
+The residue overlap was chosen on the basis of cellular mechanisms, the term TMH epitope has not been defined on the basis of the majority of amino acids stemming from a Trans membrane helix, but the fact that translocation of the TMH from the membrane is required for presentation.
+One residue stemming from a TMH segment is already has implications on the mechanistic by which the protein was proteolytically processed.
+Besides the definition of defining something as a TMH does not alter the result, as increasing the overlap equally reduces the chance that an epitope stem from a TMH.
 To prove this point, we did exactly the same analysis as shown in Figure 2a, yet with defining a TMH-derived epitope as an epitope that overlaps with a TMH for at least 2 AAs, as shown in Figure S16.
 As these two figures look identical (they are not), we also added the counts as numbers, with Table S14 showing the same data as S5, except the former uses 2 AAs overlap.
 Likewise, Table S15 showing the same data as S7, except the former uses 2 AAs overlap.

 > 5. The latter point is also more relevant to the case of MHC-II,
 > where the anchor positions are “internal” and the extremes are more